cBackup/main/docs/administrators-guide/cds.md

 Content delivery system is cBackup module intended to simplify system's usage in terms of hardware support.
 It allows to install support of new devices in one click, updating both [devices](devices) and [authentication templates](authentication/#authentication-templates) for them.
 Of course you can still manage entities manually, using the documentation herein.

 !!! note
-    It's impossible to use Content Delivery on zero-access systems.
+    It's impossible to use Content Delivery on isolated (no access to the internet) systems.
 You need internet access to fetch data from external repository.

 When you open `System -> Content delivery` it will try to update content listings from external repository.
 It may take some time.
 Next you want to look through available categories: **Devices** and **Workers**.
 The first category contains hardware specifications for supported network equipment models, the second one contains command sequences.
 Find corresponding device and sequence and <i class="fa fa-save"></i> save them to your cBackup.